WheteThunger/DroneOptions/README.md

 }
 ```

-- `OptionsByDroneType` -- Each drone type has a separate configuration nested under this section.
+- `SettingsByDroneType` -- Each drone type has a separate configuration nested under this section.
 Drone types are registered automatically by plugins.
 Developers of drone-related plugins may ask you to manually add a config section for their plugin.
   - `BaseDrone` -- Applies to all drones, except for drones that other pluginss declare to be special.
   - `DroneStorage` -- Applies to drones that have storage on them from the [Drone Storage](https://umod.org/plugins/drone-storage) plugin.
   - `Drone Turrets` -- Applies to drones that have turrets on them from the [Drone Turrets](https://umod.org/plugins/drone-turrets) plugin.